 Who is this resource written for?

-This resource is written for sponsors sorting through practical questions around clinical trial enrollment rescue plan and the workflow decisions that usually come with it.
+This resource is written for sponsors sorting through practical questions around under enrolling clinical trial rescue plan and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?